d8adrvn/smart_sprinkler/README.md

 * Works with up to 8 zones, although you can use less
 * Allows zone times to be communicated as a string, which is parsed into an array
 * Once a zone is turned on, the Arduino knows when to turn it off (no additional communication needed)
-* Utilizes a timer function to maintain communication between Arduino and SmartThings while a zone is running
+* Utilizes a timer function to run the zones.
+This keeps the CPU free to manage communication between Arduino and SmartThings while a zone is running
 * When wired correctly, the system turns off when power goes off and stays off until new commands are sent from SmartThings

 To load the code onto the Arduino, you will need the Arduino developer environment: